 Of course you don’t want to see any loss from your real estate investments, however, it will happen on occasion.
 The good news is that these losses can be deducted from your overall tax liability.
 That said, there is a $3,000 limitation on how much you are able to claim.

-Tax planning for investment real estate in Southern California and Central Ohio goes much further than the tips outlined here.
+Tax planning for investment real estate in Ohio and California goes much further than the tips outlined here.
 For a proper tax plan and assessment of your situation, be sure to speak with your CPA!
 A great tax accountant will save you much more than the cost of their service.
 Tax laws are always changing and by working with a professional, you’ll be sure you aren’t losing money or at a place where you need to alter your strategy.
 Your specific tax plan will vary based on how your company is structured and the types of investments you are making.